-The Vassa Museum - an awe-inspiring 17th Century war ship, 331 years old, that was pulled out of the harbour in the 1960’s.
+- An awe-inspiring 17th Century war ship, 331 years old, that was pulled out of the harbour in the 1960’s.
 It sits in the museum like it never left its shores, intact, it’s an amazing site perfectly preserved by the brackish waters of Stockholm Harbour.
 Huge!
+The Royal Palace

-The Royal Palace - the palace sits on the water and sparkles at night.
+- The palace sits on the water and sparkles at night.
 During the day you can witness the changing of the guard.
 Stockholm houses a royal family that they are very proud of something similar to that of Denmark.
+The Abba Museum

-The Abba Museum - ‘Money, money, money” - so much fun to be had here, dag out, try on the costumes in this interactive museum, sing a long (no one can hear you I swear) and embrace Abba.
+- ‘Money, money, money” - so much fun to be had here, dag out, try on the costumes in this interactive museum, sing a long (no one can hear you I swear) and embrace Abba.
 This Swedish pop band had the world falling all over them in the late 70’s, the memorabilia is all time!
 Even if you are not a fan this is a must!!
+Gamla Stan -

-Gamla Stan - explore the neo-classical cobbled streets of Gamla Stan.
+Explore the neo-classical cobbled streets of Gamla Stan.
 The beautiful pastel coloured buildings of the old town of Stockholm, it was founded in 1252 and one of the largest and best-preserved medieval city centres in Europe.
 A great way to spend some time wandering the afternoon away.
 Instagram will get a work out on these streets.
 Your pick of shopping destinations?
 NK

 Any local tips or getaways that one can pair with Stockholm?